A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 Similarly for the case of quadratic chirping Eq.\eqref{eq:cont_quad_2} can be rearranged as,

-To proceed with the variational treatment first we construct the Lagrangian density $\mathcal{L}$ for each of these governing equations (i.e. Eq. \eqref{eq:lin_lin} and Eq. \eqref{eq:lin_quad}) followed by an appropriate \textit{ansatz} that reduces the Lagrangian as, $L =\int_{-\infty}^{\infty} \mathcal{L} dn$.
-Adopting the standard Rayleigh-Ritz optimization \cite{anderson_pereira-stenflo_1999}, we formulate the \textit{Euler-Lagrange} equation as $\partial_{\xi} (\partial_{\nu_{\xi}} L) - \partial_\nu L=0$, where $\nu$ represents different the beam parameters (beam amplitude, width, phase-front curvature, phase etc.).
-The given \textit{Euler-Lagrange} equation leads to a set of coupled ordinary differential equation (ODE) expressing the beam dynamics.
-For linear case, where the nonlinearity is neglected, we consider a Gaussian beam distribution as our \textit{ansatz} in the following explicit form,
+To initiate the variational analysis, we first construct the Lagrangian density, \(\mathcal{L}\), for the governing equations. \(\mathcal{L}\) is reduced $L =\int_{-\infty}^{\infty} \mathcal{L} dn$ by appropriate \textit{ansatz}.
+Utilizing the \textit{Rayleigh-Ritz optimization method} \cite{anderson_pereira-stenflo_1999}, we derive the \textit{Euler-Lagrange equation}, $\partial_{\xi} (\partial_{\nu_{\xi}} L) - \partial_\nu L=0$, which describes the dynamics of the beam through a set of coupled ordinary differential equations (ODEs).
+For the linear case, we adopt a Gaussian beam distribution as our \textit{ansatz}, represented explicitly as,

-where the beam parameters, amplitude ($\psi_0$), width ($n_w$), phase ($\phi$), and phase front curvature ($\theta$) are allowed to vary with propagation distance.
-Note that, for VA we assume that the shape of the propagating beam doesn't change much which is a major approximation to apply the VA.
+where the key beam parameters, amplitude ($\psi_0$), width ($n_w$), phase ($\phi$), and phase front curvature ($\theta$) are allowed to vary with the propagation distance.
+Note, this approach assumes minimal change in the beam's shape during propagation, which is a significant approximation in the variational analysis.